divya-rajput/DesignPatterns/SRP.md

 # Single responsiblity principle
-There should be a proper seggregation of responsiblities in ever level of programming(Module, Interfaces, Classes, Functions, Methods, Objects).
+There should be a proper Segregation of responsiblities in every level of programming(Module, Interfaces, Classes, Functions, Methods, Objects).
 This principle helps us to build a code with is more understandable and has good unit testing and maintainability qualities.
 This is one step towards achieving proper pragramming paradigm.

 # How SRP can be achieved?
 SRP can be achieved by many ways like properly naming Module, Interfaces, Classes, Functions, Methods and Objects.